selwynpolit/d9book/book/debugging.md

 ```bash
 "PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
 Tried: host.docker.internal:9000 (through xdebug.client_host/xdebug client_port)"
 ```
 then php/xdebug (inside the container) is not able to make a connection to port 9000.

 This means you have not clicked the "Start listening for PHP Debug Connections" button in PhpStorm.
 Just click it and try again.

-Note.
-Port 9003 is more current.
+Note, port 9003 is more current.

 #### Telnet